 Polished wooden Honour Board with gold lettering.
-The names are in 3 columns with the Union Jack and the Australian Flag crossed at the top of the centre column of names.
+The names are in three columns, with a painted Union Jack and Australian flag crossed at the top of the centre column of names.
+There is roughly one and three-quarters columns for names from the First World War, and the remaining column space for names from the Second World War.

 |C||Miller||World War 1||view|